Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Taking innovative but practical steps to reduce food waste

-Food loss and waste can occur at any point between where it is produced and where it is consumed.
-To help prevent that, we have implemented a number of practical, technological and educational initiatives that are designed to help reduce food loss and waste by 50% in the short term.
+Food loss and waste can occur at any point between production and consumption.
+To help prevent this, we have implemented a number of practical, technological and educational initiatives designed to help reduce food loss and waste.

-We are committed to working alongside farmers, agricultural scientists, researchers and non-profit organizations internationally to reduce food loss and waste.
+We are working alongside farmers, agricultural scientists, researchers and non-profit organizations internationally to reduce food loss and waste.
 And we are helping people understand how they can prevent food waste at home.

 Nestlé is helping farmers in Kenya access food preservation systems that allow them to turn surplus fruit and vegetables that would otherwise spoil into less perishable products.
 By partnering farmers with food processing firms in this way, we are helping improve their livelihoods by creating additional income streams throughout the year.